 If I am being referred to the Office of Student Conduct, what will happen?

-What if I don't show for my meeting with the hearing officer?
+What if I don't attend my meeting with the conduct case manager?

 What if I was not aware of a rule and didn't know I was breaking it?

 Policies, or rules, are designed to support the University's educational mission and